akhilnas/electron-flow/README.md

 # electron-flow
 Implementation of Density Gradient Methods

-Density Gradient is an alternative to solving the Eigenvalue Problem of Schropdinmger-Poisson Equations.
+Density Gradient is an alternative to solving the Eigenvalue Problem of Schrödinger-Poisson Equations.